CLAIX (Cluster Aix-la-Chapelle)

 It is our intention to optimize the overall system throughput and performance as well as fulfill your project’s specific requirements.
 Therefore, we depend on your input concerning your programs’ characteristic behavior in order to decide which project will be allocated where.

-We invite you to apply for a PREP project here in order get access to machines of all sections for experimentation and preparation of your JARA-HPC proposals.
+We invite you to apply for a PREP project here in order get access to machines of all sections for experimentation and preparation of your JARA proposals.

-All JARA CLAIX projects will be assigned to either CLAIX-2016-MPI or CLAIX-2018-MPI and jobs will be launched to one of these compute sections by default.
+All JARA CLAIX projects will be assigned to either CLAIX-2016-MPI or CLAIX-2018-MPI and jobs will be launched to one of these compute subsubsections by default.
+In order to direct jobs to any other subsection, you need to adjust the Slurm parameters of your batch job accordingly.

 Of course, new machines typically perform better than old machines.
-We expect an increase in per-core-performance between machines of the CLAIX-2016-MPI section on one hand and of the CLAIX-2018-MPI section on the other hand of 30%-50%.
-In order to compensate for this difference in speed the resources, which the JARA-HPC commission approves, will be increased by 50% by the IT Center when your project is assigned to CLAIX-2016-MPI.
+We expect an increase in per-core-performance between machines of the CLAIX-2016-MPI subsection on one hand and of the CLAIX-2018-MPI subsection on the other hand of 30%-50%.
+In order to compensate for this difference in speed the resources, which the JARA commission approves, will be increased by 50% by the IT Center when your project is assigned to CLAIX-2016-MPI.

 The difference between the processors of these 2 generations beside the higher core count are major organizational changes in the cache hierarchy (the SkyLake processors implement a 2-D mesh to connect L2 caches, their L3 cache is non-inclusive: data residing in L2 is not replicated in L3) and improvements in their vectorization capabilities: AVX-512.